rahmcoff/ESDocs/docs/room-editor/logic_props/skybox.md

 The density of the atmosphere.
 An atmosphere of higher density absorbs more light.
 </div>

-Setting a higher number will make the atmosphere hazier and redder.
+Setting a higher number will make the atmosphere hazier and more opaque.

 ### :small_orange_diamond:Sky Tint